ChessChicken-KZ/KotlinModExample/README.md

 ## Using a Mod

-You will want to use the [Cursed Fabric MultiMC Instance](https://github.com/calmilamsy/Cursed-Fabric-MultiMC)
+You will want to use the [Cursed Fabric MultiMC Instance](https://github.com/calmilamsy/Cursed-Fabric-MultiMC) (INSTALL KOTLIN-STDLIB)

 ## Common Issues